faakhir-habib/urdu-number-words/README.md

 Pakistan's financial, legal, and business systems require numbers written in Urdu words — from cheque printing to government documents to invoices.
 Urdu has **unique words for every number from 1 to 100** (unlike English where you can combine "twenty" + "one"), and uses the South Asian numbering system (لاکھ، کروڑ، ارب) instead of millions and billions.

-No npm package existed that handled this correctly — until now.

 **Perfect for:**

 - 🏦 Cheque printing systems